High Quality QCD Axion at Gravitational Wave Observatories

-Let us now move to the cosmological dynamics of the heavy axion field with potential $V=V_a+V_b$.
-We are particularly interested in the evolution of topological defects in this scenario, whose history begins at the scale of PQ symmetry breaking $\sim N_{\text{DW}}f$.
-Our investigation concerns scenarios where this occurs during radiation domination after inflation, which will be generic for the values of the decay constant considered in this work.
+{\bf Axionic Defects}---Let us now move to the cosmological evolution of topological defects, whose history begins at the PQ symmetry breaking scale $\sim N_{\text{DW}}f$.
+Our investigation concerns scenarios where this occurs during radiation domination after inflation, which will be generic for the values of $f$ considered in this work.